In this day and age, customers are bombarded with a lot of different products wherever they turn.

 First of all, you need to set up queries that you find relevant to your brand.
 After you do that, all the mentions will show on your feed (pictured below).

-Here you can track all the sources that your brand has been mentioned on and see what people are saying about you (if they’re talking about you at all).
+Here you can track all the sources that your brand has been mentioned on and see who is saying what about your brand (even if they didn’t tag you in the post).

 Let’s go through the Mediatoolkit’s advanced report segments and analyze how can each segment make your journey of improving brand awareness shorter and more productive.